DanAncona/django-mini-lean/readme.md

 Possibly, to be packaged up as a module

+Better reporting, including statistical significance analysis

 To run:

 Clone repo
-register an app https://developers.facebook.com/apps plug the FB secret and app ID into environment variables (make your life easier, put it in your virtual env bin/activate script)
+register an app https://developers.facebook.com/apps plug the FB secret and app ID into environment variables (make your life easier, put it in your virtual env bin/activate script) don't forge to add any test users as developers in the app, otherwise you will get a hopelessly generic error from FB when you try the sharing